 tzdatabase in a Go-specific format.

-tzdata and CLDR data (mentioned below) used by Windows Runtime classes such as
+tzdata and CLDR data (mentioned below) used by the Windows Runtime / Universal Windows Platform classes

 System.TimeZoneInfodescribes the older, proprietary method of Microsoft Windows 2000 and later, which stores time zone data in the Windows Registry.
 The Zone → Tzid table or XML file of the CLDR data maps proprietary zone IDs to